Hilbert Circle Theatre

 The Circle has completed its long, strange trip from an early twentieth-century vaudeville house to a world-class symphonic and live-show performance venue.
-Its stage was torn out, and rebuilt and expanded during a twelve-week period in 2002, and all the seats were removed, reconfigured, and replaced in 2013, under a grant from the Lilly Endowment.
+Its stage was torn out, rebuilt, and expanded during twelve weeks in 2002; all the seats were removed, reconfigured, and replaced in 2013, under a grant from the Lilly Endowment.
 A 3-manual, 24-rank Wurlitzer Theatre Organ was also installed.
 The theater now seats 1,781 people for concerts and shows, and today the Indianapolis Symphony Orchestra is the largest performing arts organization in the state and one of only fifteen full-time orchestras nationwide.

-The theater celebrated its one hundredth anniversary in 2016, renewing its support for its resident symphony orchestra but also extending its outreach to the larger Indianapolis community.
-The hall, lobbies and Wood Room facility are now available during nonperformance dates for meetings, seminars, receptions, concerts, or for public or private functions.
+The theater celebrated its one-hundredth anniversary in 2016, renewing its support for its resident symphony orchestra but also extending its outreach to the greater Indianapolis community.
+The hall, lobbies, and Wood Room facility are now available during nonperformance dates for meetings, seminars, receptions, concerts, or for public or private functions.